suizokukan/pimydoc/README.md

 either "\r\n" for Windows systems either "\n" in the other cases.

 ###(2.1.2) comments
-Comments are lines beginning with the "###" string.
+By default, comments are the lines beginning with the "###" string.
 Comments added at the end of a line like "some stuff ### mycomment" are not allowed.
+You can change the comment startstring : see the COMMENT_STARTSTRING in the documentation source file.

 ###(2.1.3) header